ISISComputingGroup/ibex_developers_manual/backend_system/NICOS/Script-server-design.md

 - If the job is configured correctly the Job Manager can query the status of the job

 **This means there is no state shared between jobs – do we want this?**

+# Security

+There are two levels of security.
+Logging into the script server and logging into NICOS.
+Logging onto the script server allows you to put commands onto the queue.
+Both passwords and usernames should be readable by the GUI via PVs secured in the block server.
+In the future we can have users with different levels those that can write to the system can access a different user account to those who don't.